 Order of References Cited

-- One author: order works alphabetically.
-If the author has more than one work, order by date, oldest to youngest.
+- If an author or set of authors has more than one work, order by date, oldest to newest.